MarkFirewhal/Plymouth-Animated-Boot-Screen-Creator/README.md

 2. Select the default theme.
-`sudo update-alternatives --config default.plymouth` And select the number for your theme (I can't say this for sure but if the theme you want is under 0 for the auto mode, then I would select that as I think it boots in faster than manual)
+`sudo update-alternatives --config default.plymouth` If nothing appears, you're done.
+But if you see a list of themes, select the number for your theme (I can't say this for sure but if the theme you want is under 0 for the auto mode, then I would select that as I think it boots in faster than manual).
+Be sure to adjust the priority in the command above (100) to something larger than the other themes so auto can take over.
+Or not, whatever.
+If you need to search the list of themes, just to be sure, before you commit... use:
+`
+plymouth-set-default-theme -l
+`
+To set the actual theme and automagically re-create the initramfs:
+`
+plymouth-set-default-theme -R laptop
+`
+Edit the defaults file to point to your new theme, incase the above didnt work:
+`
+sudo nano /usr/share/plymouth/plymouthd.defaults
+`

 3. Update the initramfs image.